tc-mccarthy/ffmpeg-recipes/README.md

 #### Helpful hints
 - The list building processes uses `find` and searches for a number of common video extensions.
 You can extend this by adding your own.
 - `*.mp4` is excluded from the list of video files I search for because, in my application, that is the extension of the file I'm converting to.
-If I have an mp4 source file that needs to be standardized, I change the extension to `m4v` which preserves everything in the source file, including playback, but allows the transcode script to pick it up and work with it.
+This same logic provides the "lock" logic that keeps the same file from being processed twice after a start/stop of the script or the script being run on a shared directory by multiple hosts. **If I have an mp4 source file that needs to be standardized, I change the extension to `m4v` which preserves everything in the source file, including playback, but allows the transcode script to pick it up and work with it.**

 ## Zoom Up-convert